 How to Setup Let’s Encrypt with Apache on Ubuntu Linux

-This post shows students and new users how to set up Let’s Encrypt free SSL certificates on Ubuntu Linux with Apache HTTP web server.
+This article explains how to set up Let’s Encrypt free SSL certificates on Ubuntu Linux with Apache HTTP web server.
 Let’s Encrypt is a free, automated, open certificate authority created by the nonprofit Internet Security Research Group (ISRG).

 Instead of purchasing an SSL certificate for your website and other applications, one can use Let’s Encrypt free SSL certificates to secure their web portals and applications.
-Let’s Encrypt SSL certificates are valid for 90 days.
+Let’s Encrypt SSL certificates, which are valid for 90 days.
 However, you can create an automated process to automatically renew before expiring.

-If you’re operating a website or need to secure your application with HTTPS, then Let’s Encrypt certificates are great.
+If you’re operating a website or need to secure your application with HTTPS, then Let’s Encrypt certificates are outstanding.
 You can save yourself pretty pennies using it.

 For this post, we will use the Let’s Encrypt free SSL certificate to secure a website powered by Apache.
 Your Apache website will be able to communicate over HTTPS.